-Management's Discussion and Analysis (MD&A) For the Fiscal Year Ended June 30, 2022 Unaudited
+Management's Discussion and Analysis (MD&A) For the Fiscal Year Ended June 30, 2024

-The discussion and analysis of South Umpqua School District No. 19's financial performance provides an overview of the District's financial activities for the fiscal year that ended June 30, 2022.
-The intent of this discussion and analysis is to look at the District's financial performance as a whole.
+The discussion and analysis of South Umpqua School District No. 19's financial performance provides an overview of the District's financial activities for the fiscal year that ended June 30, 2024.
+This discussion and analysis evaluate the District's financial performance as a whole.
 Readers should also review the basic financial statements and notes to enhance their understanding of the District's financial performance.